pi-tau/playing-with-RL-models/docs/ppo.md

 In Algorithm 1. of the PPO paper the authors state that they use "fixed-length trajectory segments" for training the agent.
 What this means is that there are two phases to training:
-* Phase 1 -- Rollout phase.
-The agent performs a fixed-length $T$ step rollout collecting (step, action, reward) triples.
+* Phase 1 - Rollout phase.
+The agent performs a fixed-length $T$ step rollout collecting (state, action, reward) triples.
-* Phase 2 -- Learning phase.
+* Phase 2 - Learning phase.
 The agent performs multiple ppo updates to the policy weights using the collected data.
 Once the learning phase is over the agent starts a new rollout phase but continues to step the environment from where it left off, i.e. the environment